All Episodes

 The Department of Justice, everybody under Merrick Garland, every one of them is an Obama radical Marxist.

-People say, what's happening?
+People are like, what's happening?

 That's what's happening.

-Well, we gotta take it to this party, and we not only have to defeat it, we have to obliterate it.
+We got to take it to this party, and we not only have to defeat it, we have to obliterate it.

 Because if we don't obliterate it, it is not really an American system party.